 In refineries, chemical, and petrochemical industries we frequently find that pipes are insulated.
 All of these pipes are aboveground.
-So, sometimes a question arises in mind that “does underground pipe need to be insulated?”.
+So, sometimes a question arises in mind “does the underground pipe need to be insulated?”.
 Underground or buried pipes sometimes require insulation and sometimes do not.
-In this article, we will explore more about underground piping insulation.
+In this article, we will explore more regarding underground piping insulation.

 Examples of Underground Piping Systems

 Underground pipes are laid below the grade line.
 Common examples of underground pipes are:

 - – Cooling water (with line sizes normally ≥18″ NB)